 Generally, the University prohibits the possession, use or distribution of alcohol on the University's campuses.
 However, alcohol may be served at University sponsored and third-party events with a Vice President's approval.
-Upon approval, the President's Suite, Trustee Board Room, the Baker Martin House, the Louella Baker Martin Pavilion, and other areas may be deemed appropriate and approved by the Vice President or his or her designee.
+Upon approval, the President's Suite, Trustee Boardroom, the Baker Martin House, the Louella Baker Martin Pavilion, and other areas may be deemed appropriate and approved by the Vice President or his/her designee.
 Approval is required for all events serving alcohol on campus and for all student events whether on or off campus.
 Typically, the President or Vice President for Advancement approves University sponsored events.
-The Vice President for Enrollment and Student Services approves off campus student events.
+The Vice President for Student Affairs approves off campus student events.
 A Vice President must approve third-party facility use events.